stressed person reviewing credit card debt bills

 You can get out of credit card debt with no extra money, but you need to solve the cash-flow problem before trying to attack the balance.
 The first goal is not to pay everything off overnight.
 The first goal is to stop the debt from growing, lower the pressure, avoid scams, and create a realistic path out.

-In 2026, the safest starting point is simple: stop new charges, protect your rent, food, utilities, and transportation first, call every card issuer before you fall further behind, and use nonprofit credit counseling if your minimum payments are impossible.
+In 2026, the safest starting point is simple: stop new charges, protect rent, food, utilities, and transportation first, call every card issuer before you fall further behind, and use nonprofit credit counseling if your minimum payments are impossible.

 Quick Answer